johnlarkin1/johnlarkin1.github.io/_posts/2024-03-13-teaching-a-computer-to-write.md

 Ok so that's all well and good and some fun math and neural network construction, but the meat of this project is about what we're actually building with this theory.
 So let's lay out our to do list.

 ## Plan of Attack

-- ✅ Refamiliarize myself with old college code
-- ✅ Scrap old college code and start fresh
-- ✅ Build out data loader
-  - Should include normalizing the data, given we're only working with offsets (dx, dy, eos), and purging erroneous data
-- ✅ Build (and test!) a simple MDN (with basic neural network layers)
-- ✅ Build (and test!) a basic model using basic LSTM from Tensorflow
-- ✅ Build (and test!) customized peephole LSTM from the paper using Tensorflow 2.0
-- ☑️ Build (and test!) customized peephole LSTM with MDN on simple training data (zigzag/loops/cosine)
-- ☑️ Build (and test!) customized peephole LSTM with MDN on single set of stroke data
-  - Get visualizations and the works
-- ☑️ Train on AWS GPU enabled EC2 instance on full data
-  - Showcase prediction and density networks as they've been trained on test set
-- ☑️ Extend (and test) prediction model to synthesis model for generating novel handwriting
-  - Sample and generate handwriting

 ## Looking back at college code 😬